MDarley01/Learning-Lab-Development/README.md

 Finish Quizzes

-Add gradients to back of periodic table and flashcards.
+Add gradients to back of periodic table and flashcards

+Add the Elements to the periodic table.